Understanding hemolysis

 The C3-loaded PNH red blood cells are destroyed in the liver and spleen by special cells called macrophages

-To address ongoing PNH symptoms, it may be important to control both IVH and EVH
+To address ongoing PNH symptoms, it may be important to control both IVH and EVH, since both can occur in the body at the same time and are the cause of these symptoms.

 Both IVH and EVH can occur in your body at the same time and cause the PNH symptoms you experience